-Release Management in Weave Cloud also increases visibility of your application and it provides an audit history for your deployments and it allows you to integrate Slack notifications for “ChatOps” style development.
+Managing releases in Weave Cloud increases visibility of your application by providing an audit history for your deployments and by integrating with Slack notifications for a “ChatOps” style development.

-The overall goal of Weave Cloud Release Management is to automate the deployment of services.
+The overall goal of Weave Cloud Deploy is to automate the release of services.

 A typical workflow is as follows: